Consumer Dispute Complaint Against Adulteration of Food

 After receiving the complaint, FSSAI forwards it to the concerned state food authority.
 A Food Safety Officer visits the place where the food was bought.
 The officer collects a sample and sends it to a food testing laboratory.
 If the lab confirms adulteration, the responsible party faces penalties or legal action.
 FSSAI updates the consumer through SMS, email, or app notifications.

-How to File a Complaint Against Adulteration of Food Through the Consumer Forum?
+How to File a Complaint against Adulteration of Food through the Consumer Forum?

 A consumer can file a complaint against food adulteration in the Consumer Forum under the Consumer Protection Act 2019.
 If a person suffers harm, financial loss, or health issues due to consuming adulterated food, the law permits them to approach the Consumer Disputes Redressal Commission (CDRC) for compensation or remedy.